About the course

 All member schools share our belief and passion that school-based ITT training is the best route into the profession and so trainees can be assured of a warm welcome and plentiful support.

 Trainees work alongside the Class Teacher in planning and delivering lessons and assessing learning.
-The length of each placement means that trainees not only have the opportunity to form good relationships with the children they teach but with the staff who work within the class and throughout the school.
-Trainees are welcomed as fellow professionals and are expected to play a meaningful role in school life - attending weekly staff meetings and INSET, carrying out break-time supervision and assisting with an extra-curricular club.
+The length of each placement (approximately 5 months in each school) means that trainees not only have the opportunity to form good relationships with the children they teach but with the staff who work within the class and throughout the school.
+Trainees are welcomed as fellow professionals and are expected to play a full and meaningful role in school life - attending weekly staff meetings and INSET, carrying out break-time supervision, playing a part in Parents' Evenings and Open Evenings and assisting with extra-curricular activities.
+We believe that immersing oneself fully in the life of the school is the best way to develop classroom confidence and teaching stamina!

 We are proud that as an Alliance of some thirty schools based in and around Chorley, we are able to offer trainees a fully rounded experience.
 The range and breadth of establishments within the Yarrow Teaching School Alliance ensures that all our trainees gain real insight into the provision of education from ages 3 – 16.